 This meat quality grade, which in retail stores ranges from prime to standard or commercial, is assigned based on a combination of marbling and maturity.
 Marbling, the term used to describe flecks of fat within the meat, adds flavor, and younger beef produces the most tender meat.
 Don't mistake the fat on the outside of your meat for marbling.
 That fat is simply fat and often is trimmed away before you cook your steaks or roasts.
 The "prime" grade will be given to meat that comes from the youngest beef with the most abundant marbling.

 When you're choosing your beef, the tenderest cuts of beef are ones such as the rib-eye steak, tenderloin, and anything from the short loin, including strip steaks, T-bones, and porterhouses.
 They're tenderest because the muscles get relatively little exercise, which means they have the least amount of fibrous collagen (AKA connective tissue) surrounding the muscle fibers.

 Even among these cuts, which are already among the most expensive, anything receiving a prime designation is deemed to be the best of the best.

 The Highest Quality Meat

-Less than 2 percent of all beef produced in the United States will earn the top prime designation.
+Less than 2% of all beef produced in the United States will earn the top prime designation.
 Depending on where you shop, your grocery may not carry the top prime designation.
 Rather, it tends to be purchased by high-end restaurants and hotels.
-However, increasingly higher-end stores are selling prime meats, at a price to go with the designation.
+Increasingly higher-end stores are selling prime meats, at a price to go with the designation.

 Due to their superior quality, prime cuts of beef are best prepared using dry-heat cooking methods such as roasting and grilling.

 The "USDA Prime" Grade

 Cuts of meat that have been given a prime grade will be marked with a purple stamp showing the words "USDA Prime" inside a shield.
 While this mark will only be visible on the primal cuts, the retail packaging will feature the grade mark.